vanna-ai/vanna/README.md

 vn.ask('who are the top 2 customers in each region?')
 ```

-Vanna generates that nasty SQL above for you, runs it (locally & securely) and gives you back a Dataframe in seconds:
+Vanna generates the SQL above for you, runs it (locally & securely) and gives you back a Dataframe in seconds:

 | region_name | customer_name | total_sales |
 | ----------- | ------------- | ----------- |
 | ASIA | Customer#000000001 |  68127.72 |
 | ASIA | Customer#000000002 |  65898.69 |
 ...

-And you ate your lunch in peace. **YUMMY!**

 ## How Vanna works
 Vanna works in two easy steps - train a model on your data, and then ask questions.